hora/ajax-and-accessibility/parts/02-accessibility.md

 - Designing web experiences that are as accessible as possible for disabled people also benefit everyone else

-- For example, designing technology that can be used with only one arm/hand benefits:
+- For example, designing technology that can be used without audio benefits:

-    - amputees
+    - D/deaf people and people that are hard of hearing
-    - people with broken fingers, wrists, arms, etc.
+    - People with ear infections
-    - someone holding a phone in one hand and a dog leash in the other
+    - Someone in a quiet space, or one that's too loud